andrelbourgeois/park-my-bike/report.md

 Figure 7 - Example Image Processing for Custom Data

+Decisions regarding the processing of these images are as follows:
+- Greyscaling; The FOMO model used currently only accepts greyscaled images and greyscaling simplifies the alogrithm and reduces computational requirements (Kanan & Cottrell, 2012) by reducing colour variable down to a single number between 0 - 255.
+- Squaring; The FOMO model used currently only accepts square images and it was a common standard dimension within all of the research I conducted as many model topologies require square input images (Isahit, 2022).
+- Tiling; Allowed me to artificially increase the size of the dataset by augmenting these images.

 In total, the combined dataset that was used contained 1441 images, similar to those shown in the figures directly above.

 In order to label each image, I manually drew bounding boxes around any bicycles using the Edge Impulse platform.
 See Figure 8 for examples.